Have you noticed lately that your socks are tight and your pants feel snug? Your legs swell for two main reasons:

 What Should I Do About My Swollen Legs?

-You can try these home remedies to reduce the swelling:
+You can try these home remedies to ease the swelling:

 But since leg swelling can be a sign of something serious, don't ignore it.
 If you notice other symptoms, especially leg pain, shortness of breath, or extreme fatigue, call your doctor right away.